michijs/michijs/README.md

 ```
 When a node is garbage collected, it will be unsubscribed in the next update.

-### Rendering - Static vs dynamic
+### Rendering - Static vs Dynamic
 Taking the above into account, the rendering process changes drastically.
-Instead of rendering the entire component with each change, __we render the component only once and the changes are managed through the observables__.
+Instead of rendering the entire component with each change, **we render the component only once, and the changes are managed through the observables**.

 For example: